-In view of the scale of social problems, 14.6% of the structural measures will be allocated to the implementation of projects which have been co-financed by the European Social Fund.
-A substantial part of these funds under that programme will be focused on the implementation of the Lisbon Strategy goals.
+In view of the scale of social problems, 14.6% of the structural measures is being allocated to the implementation of projects which have been co-financed by the European Social Fund.
+A substantial part of these funds under that programme is focused on the implementation of the Lisbon Strategy goals.

-The programme will concentrate on supporting the following areas: employment; education; social inclusion; development of the adaptability of workers and enterprises as well as issues connected with the development of human resources in rural areas.
-It will create an efficient and effective public administration at all levels, implementing a good governance principle and health promotion in human resources.
+The programme is concentrated on the following areas: employment; education; social inclusion; development of the adaptability of workers and enterprises as well as issues connected with the development of human resources in rural areas.
+It creates an efficient and effective public administration at all levels, implementing a good governance principle and health promotion in human resources.